Maikel Garcia Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to allow 85 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Reds pitchers combine to surrender 86 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- The right-hander's last appearance came on Tuesday against the Los Angeles Dodgers, when he went 3 2/3 innings, surrendering seven earned runs while giving up six hits.
+- In his last time out on Wednesday against the Los Angeles Dodgers, the lefty tossed 5 2/3 innings, giving up six earned runs while surrendering eight hits.

-- The 29-year-old has an ERA of 6.27, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents have a .292 batting average against him.
+- The 25-year-old has an ERA of 5.40, with 7.1 strikeouts per nine innings, in five games this season.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.